Pisang Peak Climbing

 Why US

 MyEverestTrip is a Nepalese Travel and Trekking Agency based in Kathmandu.
-We have been operating in different trekking regions for more than a decade, traveling with hundreds of trekkers and travelers all around the world.
+We have been operating in different trekking regions for over a decade, traveling with hundreds of travelers worldwide.

-With the pure intention to bring trekkers to Nepal’s safety and comfort, we have an entire team of travel planer, guides, and porters.
-We also have connections to hotels and restaurant lines all over Nepal for ensuring that our trekkers get the best possible facilities.
+With the pure intention to bring trekkers to Nepal’s safety and comfort, we have an entire team of travel planners, guides, and porters.
+We also have connections to hotels and restaurant lines all over Nepal to ensure that our trekkers get the best possible facilities.

 So, here is the reason why you should travel with MyEverestTrip.

 We have designed a well-planned Itinerary for all travel destinations around Nepal.
-However, this Itinerary is customizable as per the need and requests of our trekkers.
-Just let us know when and how long you are staying so that we can arrange the rest.
+However, this Itinerary is customizable as per the needs and requests of our trekkers.
+Just let us know when and how long you are staying so we can arrange the rest.

-Our Expert guide:
+Our Expert Guide:

-Although all travel agency claims to have a good guide, many of them are not informed about the place you are traveling to.
-However, MyEverestTrip has its own licensed guide in Nepal.
-They have been working in this field for over three decades, collecting all the information about the place/ culture, and learning to keep the travelers safe.
+Although all travel agencies claim to have a good guide, many are not informed about the place you are traveling to.
+However, MyEverestTrip has its licensed guide in Nepal.
+They have been working in this field for over three decades, collecting all the information about the place/ culture and learning to keep the travelers safe.
 Also, our guide is good at the English language.
-Upon special request, we can even hire a guide who can speak Chinese and other European languages for trekking in Nepal.
+We can even hire a guide who can speak Chinese and other European languages for trekking in Nepal upon special request.

 Fair and reasonable Cost: